-- Wash the potatoes and boil them for 30 minutes or until boiled.
-I diced the potatoes before boiling to speed up the boiling.
+- Wash potatoes and boil for 30 minutes or until cooked.
+I dice the potatoes before boiling to speed up the cooking.
 Once the potatoes are boiled, let cool and peel them.

 - In a big bowl, mash the potatoes.

-- Take oil in a deep skillet or a pan for deep frying and heat it.
+- Take oil in a deep skillet or pan for deep frying and heat it.

 - Add chili powder, salt and crushed ajwain (or asafetida) to mashed potatoes and mix well.
-Add gram flour and mix well to make dough or a batter.
-The batter will be more like a dough, little thinner than the chapatti dough.
+Add gram flour and mix well to make dough/batter.
+Dough should be soft, softer than chapati dough.
 If required add some water.
 Check note below.

 - Add 1 – 2 tsp. oil, make 3-4 balls and place one ball in the sev press.
-I made 3 balls and each ball fit perfectly in my sev press.
 I used a small pan for deep frying and I had to fry the sev in 2 batches before refilling the press again.
 For the listed recipe, I had to fry the sev in 6 batches, refilling the sev press twice.

-- Once the oil is hot, reduce the heat to medium high and press the sev over the oil to fill the skillet.
+- Once the oil is hot, reduce the heat to medium high and press the sev over hpt oil to fill the pan.
 Fry the sev for 2 ½ – 3 minutes or until light golden brown, turning the sev 2-3 times.
-The sev may feel soft but will become crunchy once cooled.
+The sev may feel soft but will become crunchy once cool.

-- Remove the sev from the pan and drain on a paper towel.
+- Remove the sev from the pan and drain on paper towels.
 Prepare the second batch by repeating the previous step.

 - Let sev cool completely and store in an airtight container.

-- The first time I made the sev, add ¼ cup water to the dough.
+- Water - The first time I made the sev, added ¼ cup water to the dough.
 It was a little sticky and I was afraid I might have made the dough too loose.
 But it worked fine.
 However, the second day I did not add any water and this dough was much easier to handle.

-- Nov 4, 2013 – I used 1 tsp. chili powder and the first two days I felt the spice level was perfect but since yesterday, for some strange reason, I found the sev a bit spicy.
+- Spice - Nov 4, 2013: I used 1 tsp. chili powder and the first two days I felt the spice level was perfect but since yesterday, for some strange reason, I found the sev a bit spicy.
 That is strange!
 I would suggest using less than 1 tsp of chili powder.